Urban survival kits are pretty different than rural ones, so let’s go over the most important survival items you should consider getting.

 You don’t want to pack too much food with you, since the weight will slow you down.
 You only want enough to last you until you get to a more permanent place, one that has more food or means to procure it.

 To prep for urban mayhem, be wise and practical.
 Don’t go for the latest popular gadgets.
 No need to show off when everyone is running for the hills.
 Consider lightweight tools with multiple functions.
 Also, you might have to travel, or be in public places a lot.
 Knives may get confiscated so it helps to have an alternative handy.

 - A foldable knife is one of the best all-purpose tools that can be easily hidden.
 It should be a staple in any survival kit, but be sure to check the laws before you add it.
 In some countries, carrying a knife in public places.

 - USB sticks.
 In this apocalyptic era, a USB stick is the best harbinger of everything.
-As a survivalist, you should always keep a backup of your confidential data, ID proofs, bank papers, passport and stuff.
+As a prepper, you should always keep a backup of your confidential data, ID proofs, bank papers, passport and stuff.

 - Disposable lighter and matchsticks.
 Lighters such a Zippos and Bics are not just compact but also better than matches.
 Keep them both, just in case.
 In the end, both of them together won’t weigh more than 100 grams.